10 step complete guide for starting a consulting business from scratch.

 You don’t need to write a business plan to start a business.
 But, a business plan can help you to crystallize your ideas.
 After all, it’s not enough to start a business – you also need to know how to open a business and how to run the business too.

-Here’s everything you need to know about writing a business plan for your new business.
+Here’s what you need to know about writing a business plan for your new business.

 A business plan can help you anticipate problems